 A few years ago we began a project to understand the literary prize.
 We were interested in this question of whether the literary prize was impartial or not, who is favored, who left out.
 To better see the changing contours of the prize over time, we made a spreadsheet of winners and judges of forty literary prizes in all genres from 1918 forward.
 The prizes we examined have (or had) a $10,000 or higher award.
 Our dataset includes 429 winners of close to eight hundred prizes for poetry, beginning with Carl Sandberg’s 1919 Pulitzer win and ending with last year’s winners.
 Some of what we noticed was obvious; some was idiosyncratic.
 First, about a third of winning poets receive more than one prize.
 (For comparison, only 15 percent of fiction writers in our dataset have won more than once.)
 W. S. Merwin is the all-time winner; he received ten prizes.
 Women received about 40 percent of the prizes on average at the beginning of the century; in the last five years, that number has gone up to 50 percent.
 The racial demographics of prizes are a far more complicated story.
 In the twentieth century, only three percent of prizes awarded went to poets who identified as other than white.12 In the last five years this has changed dramatically: writers who identify as other than white were 72 percent of the winners.
 Our data also allowed us to see the degree to which literary excellence is yoked to higher education.
 Of those 429 winners, over half have a degree of some sort from a cluster of eight schools: Harvard, University of Iowa, Stanford, Columbia, Yale, New York University, University of California, Berkeley, and Princeton.
 Forty percent also have an MFA and 20 percent of these MFAs were awarded by the U of Iowa alone.
 Around 60 percent of the poets who get tapped to judge attended that same small cluster of schools.

 Some of these findings, especially the role of elite institutions, were unsurprising.
 But what struck us was the narrowing, symbiotic quality of prize networks.
 A closer look at the judges and winners of literary prizes illustrates the interpersonal and professional connections through which literary merit accrues.
 Take the example of Robert Pinsky, who was Poet Laureate from 1997-2000.
-Among his other awards are the American Academy of Arts and Letters Award, the Academy of American Poets’ Lenore Marshall Award (which he won twice, in 1988 and 1997), and the PEN/Voelcker Award for Poetry.
+Among his other awards are the American Academy of Arts and Letters Award, the Academy of American Poets’ Lenore Marshall Award, and the PEN/Voelcker Award for Poetry.
 This is more than a modest amount of literary trophies, although still far from exceptional.
 But where Pinsky really stands out is in his capacity as a judge.
 Pinsky is in some way responsible for awarding over two million dollars in winnings to his peers, during which he judged close to 40 prizes.

 Carl Phillips, Pinsky’s student at Boston University, is one among many anointed by Pinsky during those years.
 Pinsky was on the committees that resulted in Phillips winning a Witter Bynner Poetry Fellowship, a Kingsley Tufts Award, and an Academy of American Poets Fellowship.
 (These awards predate the “Jorie Graham rule.”)
 Another characteristic of the US prize system is the manner in which Phillips has followed in Pinsky’s footsteps as a bestower of rewards.
 Phillips was nominated to become a Chancellor of the Academy of American Poets by a committee that would have included Pinsky and he began judging the Tufts award the year after Pinsky vacated the position.